Jewelry and Stone Care Guide

 As avid jewelry lovers, we believe jewelry should be worn and loved everyday.
-That being said, our pieces are wearable treasures and should be treated with care.
-Here are a few tips to keep your jewels in their best state, to be handed down for generations to come!
+That being said, our pieces are precious wearable treasures (not indestructible industrial parts) and should be treated with thought and care.
+Here are a few tips to keep your jewels in their best state and ready to be handed down for generations to come!

-- Please remove your pieces if engaging in activities that may be hard on the hands, as our pieces are delicate and don’t enjoy rough play.
+Please remove your pieces when engaging in activities that may be hard on your hands, as our pieces are delicate and don’t enjoy rough play.
 These activities may include lifting weights, moving heavy objects, gardening and the like.
-Pave diamonds in particular are gloriously hand set with the utmost precision, and even when shanks are slightly bent, this can cause diamonds or stones to pop out from their settings.
+Pavé diamonds in particular are gloriously hand set with the utmost precision, and even when shanks are slightly bent, this can cause diamonds or stones to pop out from their settings.

 - Please order rings in the correct sizes, as shanks that are too large for you can cause a ring to swivel and get warped, which will cause stones to become dislodged from their settings.